CSA Medical

 Series D in 2013

-PeopleMatter, Inc. is a workforce management platform that specializes in talent management software tools aimed at enhancing the performance of service-industry brands.
-Founded in 2001 and based in Charleston, South Carolina, the company develops solutions tailored for various sectors, including technology, transportation, healthcare, government, biotech, and recreation.
-The platform focuses on improving the hiring process for hourly workers by simplifying sourcing, screening, and onboarding, thereby increasing efficiency and engagement for both employers and employees.
-PeopleMatter was acquired by Snagajob in June 2016, positioning it to further enhance its offerings in the realm of hourly workforce management.
+PeopleMatter, Inc. is a workforce management platform that specializes in talent management software aimed at enhancing business performance through effective workforce measurement.
+Founded in 2001 and based in Charleston, South Carolina, the company provides tailored solutions for various industries, including technology, transportation, healthcare, government, biotech, and recreation.
+Its platform is designed to assist hourly hiring managers by streamlining the processes of sourcing, screening, and onboarding hourly workers, thereby improving efficiency and engagement.
+PeopleMatter's tools help service-industry brands optimize their recruitment efforts, ultimately contributing to improved customer satisfaction.
+In June 2016, the company was acquired by Snagajob, further expanding its reach and capabilities in the workforce management space.

 Applied Genetic Technologies Corporation is a clinical-stage biotechnology company focused on developing innovative genetic therapies for patients with rare and debilitating diseases.
 The company has advanced product candidates in ophthalmology, including treatments for X-linked retinitis pigmentosa and achromatopsia, with the former having completed Phase I/II trials and the latter currently in the same stage.
 Additionally, AGTC is working on an optogenetic therapy for patients with advanced retinal diseases.
 Beyond ophthalmology, the company has initiated preclinical programs targeting otology and central nervous system disorders, including frontotemporal dementia, amyotrophic lateral sclerosis, and adrenoleukodystrophy.
 AGTC employs gene therapy techniques to replace defective genes with functional ones, aiming to provide long-lasting treatment solutions through single injections.
 Established in 1999 and headquartered in Alachua, Florida, the company collaborates with various academic and industry partners to enhance its research and development efforts.